Asia is the only continent in the world where developed, emerging, and frontier markets are located all in one place.

 This high demand for real estate on a small island with limited space has made Hong Kong the most expensive city in Asia.
 It has ranked first for over a decade and will likely maintain that spot, even if real estate prices cool down.

-Real estate is currently going for US$25,000 per square meter (roughly US$2,400/sq. ft.).
-Even purchasing a parking spot will put you back more than half a million dollars.
+Real estate in Hong Kong costs about US$25,000 per square meter (roughly US$2,500/sqft) in a prime area.
+Even a parking spot will put you back more than half a million dollars!

 Even at those exorbitant prices, foreigners are not technically able to own freehold property in Hong Kong.
 Not even locals are able to own freehold land in Hong Kong, in fact.